-Before I started working as a freelancer, I worked as a project manager for fifteen years in a few Belgian translation agencies.
+Before I started working as a freelancer, I worked as a project manager for fifteen years in a number of Belgian translation agencies.

-While I do not know how I managed to keep doing it for so long, the long duration gave me a unique insight into how large translation agencies work.
-This insight taught me that there is an enormous gap between what translation agencies offer in marketing and what they actually do.
+While I don’t know how I managed to keep it up for so long, this long period gave me unique insight into how large translation agencies work.
+It taught me that there is an enormous gap between what translation agencies offer in their marketing and what they actually deliver.

-But this was besides the point.
-The manager always forced me to take on and complete the project anyway.
-The fact that the quality so often mentioned in company marketing was not attainable, did not matter.
+However, the agency manager always forced me to take on and complete the project anyway.
+The fact that the quality so often mentioned in company marketing was not attainable, didn’t matter.
 Turnover did.

 These translation agencies were happy to trade their integrity for turnover.